maverickmath/RBF-NLD/README.md

 # RBF-NLD

 Context: Steady-state performance constraints for dynamical models based on RBF networks.
-Engineering Application of Artificial Intelligence, vol. 20, issue 7.
+Engineering Applications of Artificial Intelligence, vol. 20, issue 7.

 ctrsim: Builds a regression matrix with symmetric RBF centers; each line corresponds to a specific center; number of columns is equal to (nu>nul) + (ny>nyl).